pattlebass/pattlebass.github.io/README.md

-## Welcome to PattleBass's GitHub Page

-Here I will post updates on the projects I'm working on.

 ## [MusicDJ](https://pattlebass.github.io/Music-DJ/)

 Here is my latest app: a recreation of the legendary Music DJ app found on old Sony Ericsson phones.